 Alternatively, you can view extracts specifically relevant to your electrical supplies below:

-D5 – Air Conditioning
+D5 – AIR CONDITIONING

-The Exhibitor or official air conditioning contractor will be responsible for the payment of all charges to provide the required electrical supply.
+The Exhibitor or official air conditioning supplier will be responsible for the payment of all charges to provide the required electrical supply.
 The electrical supplies for air conditioning systems to the Chalets will be provided by generators independent of other Site supplies and will be subject to restricted running hours (See Regulation C15).

 The fitting of ‘stand-alone’ air conditioning units utilising power from the chalet domestic ring main system is strictly prohibited.
-The generated supplies for air conditioning will be operational from 0700hrs to 1900hrs on a daily basis from the 13 July until 22 July 2018 inclusive.
-The generators will remain running on 22nd July 2018 until 2200hrs to enable air conditioning units to be degassed in line with environmental Regulations.
-Contractors/ Exhibitors who require a supply prior to the 13th July should contact the official electrical contractor to arrange an earlier connection date to the generator supply.
+The generated supplies for air conditioning will be operational from 0600hrs to 1900hrs on a daily basis from the 17 July until 22 July inclusive.
+The generators will remain running on 22 July until 2200hrs to enable air conditioning units to be degassed in line with environmental Regulations.
+Contractors/ Exhibitors who require a supply prior to the 17 July should contact the official electrical contractor to arrange an earlier connection date to the generator supply.
 All additional costs for this service will be charged to the Exhibitor/contractor accordingly.
 Such charges are to be paid prior to switching on the supply.

-Those contractors who require a supply prior to the above period for testing and commissioning purposes should contact the official electrical contractor who will provide a quotation for the additional time period required and arrange the temporary supply accordingly.
+Those contractors who require a supply prior to the above period for testing and commissioning purposes should contact the official electrical supplier who will provide a quotation for the additional time period required and arrange the temporary supply accordingly.
 A temporary commissioning supply and connection from the permanent network is available at an additional cost for commissioning purposes should it be required.
 Any Exhibitor’s equipment connected to a temporary electrical supply or generator provided by the Organiser or official electrical contractor is done so without risk to the Organiser and its contractors.
 The Exhibitor’s main distribution and subsequent equipment should be selected as such that should any loss of phase, neutral or earth conductors occur, the effect on any of the equipment connected will be negligible.
 The Exhibitor should make provision for their own final check that the correct temporary electrical mains supply has been provided in accordance with their request and confirm that all phasing and voltages are correct prior to energising their own equipment.
 The official electrical contractor accepts no liability for damaged or faulty equipment connected to the system.